List of songs recorded by Beyoncé

 In 2007, Beyoncé began working on her third studio album I Am...
 Sasha Fierce, which she said was a double album while making comparisons to a magazine.
 The first disc I Am... was intended to show her insecurities about love, and to give a behind-the-scenes glimpse of Beyoncé's life, stripped of her make-up and celebrity trappings.
 On the other hand, the second disc Sasha Fierce showcased her aggressive, sensual and care-free onstage alter ego of the same name.
 When Beyoncé started recording tracks for I Am...
 Sasha Fierce, she felt that she had to grow and mature artistically; she wanted to "be challenged".
 Inspired by her husband Jay-Z and Etta James, she collaborated with several producers and songwriters – including Kenneth Edmonds, Stargate, Christopher "Tricky" Stewart, Terius "The-Dream" Nash, Rodney Jerkins, Sean Garrett, Solange, Jim Jonsin, Rico Love and Ryan Tedder – while either co-wroting or co-producing each song on the record.
 In 2010, Beyoncé took a break from her career to rest and gain perspective.
 During the hiatus, she dedicated herself to enjoying the everyday things in life, which reignited her creativity and became a source of inspiration for her fourth studio album 4 that she described as "a labor of love".
 Beyoncé also drew inspiration from the work of Fela Kuti, Earth, Wind & Fire, Lionel Richie, The Jackson 5, New Edition, Florence and the Machine, Adele, and Prince.
 She allowed herself the artistic freedom to record songs in which the melody and lyrics came together naturally.
 Wanting to bring back "the emotion and live instruments and just soul missing out of the music industry", Beyoncé co-produced the entire record as she worked with Diane Warren, Diplo, Ester Dean, Switch, Tricky Stewart, The-Dream, Frank Ocean, Kanye West, Sean Garrett and Shea Taylor, among others.

+In 2022, Beyoncé released Renaissance, the first act of a planned trilogy, celebrating dance music and its connections to the Black and LGBTQ+ communities.
+The album received critical and commercial success, exploring house and disco influences.
+In March 2024, she released Cowboy Carter, the second act of the trilogy, which incorporates country music and highlights its Black roots.
+The album features collaborations with artists like Dolly Parton and Willie Nelson and has been praised for its innovative blending of genres.